 Stroller weight: 19 lbs

 Handlebar height: 37″ – 41″

 Overall length: 34″

 Nuna provides a 1-year warranty from the original date of purchase and you have to be the original owner.

 It’s available in five colors with black frame.

 Where to buy it

-You can get Nuna Pepp in one of the tree beautiful colors for around $249.
-You can also get it as a travel system with Nuna Pipa car seat for around $399.
+You can get Nuna Pepp in one of the three beautiful colors for around $249.
+You can also get it as a travel system with a Nuna Pipa car seat for around $399.